 This post may contain affiliate links.
 Please see our disclosure policy.

-This Chili Without Tomatoes is a Texas-style chili and has the perfect amount of heat and tender chunks of beef chuck roast.
-It’s a famous chili cook-off winning recipe has won multiple contests for readers all over the country!
+This chili without tomatoes is a Texas chili recipe which uses tender and flavorful chuck roast, and no beans or tomatoes.
+It’s a famous award-winning chili cook-off recipe that has won multiple contests for readers all over the country!

 A bowl of Texas chili topped with green onion and next to cornbread muffins.